fosskers/aura/README.md

 Sample Usage
 ============
-#### New with Aura 1.1
+#### New with Aura 1.2
-Install and show recent PKGBUILD changes (also works with -u):
+Build a repository package manually:

+    aura -M (package)

+Build a repository package and all its dependencies manually:

+    aura -M (package) --absdeps

+Sync a single package's data to the local ABS Tree:

-    aura -Ak (package)
+    aura -Mt (package)

-Store a record of all installed packages:
+Sync all package data in the local ABS Tree:

-    aura -B
+    aura -My

-Restore a saved record.
-Rolls back, uninstalls, and reinstalls packages as necessary:
+Remove only those package files from the cache that aren't present in any package record:

-    aura -Br
+    aura -Ccc

 #### Installing Packages
 Install an AUR package: